 - Finally call postDecryptDocumentInStorage(…) method while providing input PDF file name and decryption password as arguments

-The decrypted file used in above example can be downloaded from PdfWithTable-Encrypted.pdf.
+The decrypted file used in the above example can be downloaded from PdfWithTable-Encrypted.pdf.

-In this blog, we have discussed the steps on how to encrypt or decrypt PDF files with fewer code lines.
+In this blog, we have discussed the steps on how to Encrypt and Decrypt PDF files using Java Cloud SDK.
 So now you can easily encrypt your source files and share them over the internet without any fear of data theft or document misuse.
 Other than encryption features, the Aspose.PDF Cloud SDK for Java provides a plethora of features related to PDF format.
 You may consider visiting the following link for further details on Aspose.PDF Cloud Features.

-We also recommend you to read following blog for information on
+We also recommend you to read the following blog for information on